lone17/knowledge/content/todo/Control LLM generation.md

 - Transformer layers expand and "untangle" the activation space the deeper we go #hypothesis
 	- different samples would be aligned in different directions, hence they move further away

+- Setting high temperature (e.g. 1.0) reintroduces refusal
+	- try extracting the direction from activations from multiple generation with high temperature #todo/experiment
+		- This might increase the quality of the extracted feature direction
 ### Visualization on several models of different sizes and families
 - Llama 3.2 3B
 	  ![[Llama3.2-3B-Instruct_pos-1.png]]